redoakcanyon/HATPowerBoard/README.md

 ============
 The PowerHAT with A2D is an intelligent power controller for the Raspberry Pi.
 The power controller provides for safe shutdown when the on/off button on the PowerHAT is pressed, or if the rocpmd daemon detects the battery is about to die.
 The daemon also provides a command-line interface to retreive the battery level, and can generate logs of the battery level measurements over time.

 The PowerHAT has an integrated 4-channel analog to digital converter that is automatically configured so that data is easliy available by reading the data from a sysfs file handle.

-Supported Raspberry PI variants
+Supported Raspberry PI Variants
 ===============================
 For the PowerHAT to be HAT compliant, the hardware must be shipped in a form that will work *out-of-the-box* with Raspberry PI variants B+, A+ and 2B (those with a 40-pin connector) out of the box.
-The default software
-configuration is compatible with these variants.
+The default software configuration is compatible with these variants.

 It is possible to re-wire/modify the PowerHAT GPIO connections and the software configuration so the PowerHAT works with earlier Raspberry PI variants.
 See *Customization* below.

 Hardware Installation
 =====================
-PowerHAT board installation and information needed for board modification are contained in the hardware directory in this distribution.
+PowerHAT board installation and information needed for board modification are contained in the [hardware directory](./hardware/PowerHATHardwareRef.pdf).
 Please install the hardware prior to installing the software.

 The software for the PowerHAT Power Controller